containerd/nydus-snapshotter/README.md

 Find a suitable `nydusd` release for you from [nydus releases page](https://github.com/dragonflyoss/image-service/releases).

-`nydusd-fusedev` is FUSE userspace daemon handling linux kernel fuse requests from `/dev/fuse` frontend.
+`nydusd-fusedev` is FUSE userspace daemon handling linux kernel FUSE requests from `/dev/fuse` frontend.
-`nydusd-virtiofs` is a virtiofs daemon handling guest kernel fuse requests.
+`nydusd-virtiofs` is a virtiofs daemon handling guest kernel FUSE requests.

 ## Configure Nydus

 Nydus is configured by a json file which is required now.
-Because nydus container images are likely stored in a registry, where auth has to be provided.
+Since Nydus container images are likely stored in a registry, where auth has to be provided.
-Please follow instructions to [configure nydus](./docs/configure_nydus.md) configure nydus making it work properly in your environment.
+Please follow instructions to [configure nydus](./docs/configure_nydus.md) configure Nydus in order to make it work properly in your environment.

 ## Start Nydus Snapshotter